This one goes out to the one I love. This one goes out to the one I left behind

 We both grew a lot in those early years.
 I gave you everything I had, and you were there to support me and grow with me.
 I was proud and excited to be your partner.

 As with most relationships, there were challenges from time to time.
 I was mad at you sometimes – other times even livid.
 Sometimes I didn’t respect your decisions – sometimes I don’t feel like you respected mine – but as we grew older together, we both began to change and grow – but I guess that’s normal in any relationship.

 The problem is that we’ve been growing in different directions for many years now.
 I give you full credit for the effort you’ve put into changing and growing these past few years, but for me, it’s just not fast enough.
 I know you want to change, but I feel like you just have too much baggage from your history to ever change enough where I can be happy with you.
 I want to race through life like a cheetah – and while you’re no longer the tortoise you were for much of our relationship, in your best moments, you’re still just a bear lumbering through the forest.

 What’s happening now isn’t your fault – and it’s not mine either.
 We grew in different directions, and now it’s just too much for us to recover.
 At least it’s too much for me.

 I’ve been thinking of leaving for at least five years.
 It’s been easy to stay – you’re comfortable, and I feel safe with you.

 But I’m not happy.
 I need more – I need to be challenged more; I need to grow more; I need to be around those who won’t be afraid to take risks and fail with me as I learn.

 I took some time over the last year or so to try even harder to make-it-work.
-In the end, I just don’t feel like I’m getting the same from you of what what I put into this relationship.
-I don’t feel like you truly care about me and the value the things I bring to the table.
+In the end, I just don’t feel like I’m getting the same from you of what I put into this relationship.
+I don’t feel like you truly care about me and value the things I bring to the table.